subhadig/subhadig.github.io/README.md

 - Go to `http://localhost:4000`.

 # Contributing
-Contributions are welcome.
+Contributions and corrections are welcome.
 Feel free to send me a Pull Request.

 # License
 The content of this project itself is licensed under the